 Using Your Recycling Cart

 Paper, cartons, metal, glass, cardboard and plastic can all be combined together in your cart.
 Rinse out all cartons, cans, and any other food containers before placing in the cart or bin.
-All recycling must be placed in your cart, anything placed outside the cart would be considered trash.
+All recycling must be placed in your cart, anything placed outside the cart will be collected as refuse.
+Please note that plastic wrap, plastic bags of any kind, styrofoam and batteries are not picked up curbside and should not be placed in your cart or bin.
+These items can be taken to the SOCRRA Recycling Center at 995 Coolidge by appointment.

 Recycle paperback books, newspapers, junk mail and cardboard/paperboard (i.e. cereal, laundry soap boxes, ice cream containers, milk and juice boxes), just place all paper items in your bin or cart - no bundling, bagging or tying required.
-Shredded Paper -Place in a clear plastic bag, then place inside cart.
+Shredded paper can be placed in a clear plastic bag and put inside the recycling cart.

 Wash all food and liquid residue from the bottles, jugs or containers, let dry and place loosely into the cart or bin.
 Troy allows all plastic container codes 1 through 7.
 Bulky Rigid Plastics larger than a 5-gallon bucket are not recycled curbside but can be taken to SOCRRA.